alagroy-42/Famine/README.md

 Now that we have done all that, the bss issue is solved and we can put our payload after the data segment, but to get it executed without modifying the permissions of the data segment, we also have to insert a chunk of code in the text segment so that our payload will get execution permission at runtime.
 To do so, we will now :
-- copy the payload at the end of the .data section.
+- copy the payload at the end of the `.data` segment.
 - increase the corresponding segment and section (for the same purpose/reasons as above).
 - shift everything that follows (symbol/string table etc..) to keep the data in the file.
 - change the offsets and addresses of those to keep it coherent. (those last two steps will actually happen before the bss extension in the file to avoid any loss of data but it makes more sense to put it there)